A Brief History of Stigma: Looking for Ways to Move Beyond Mental Illness Stigma is the latest book from Ashley L. Peterson.

-I began my career in health care as a pharmacist in 2002, and quickly returned to school to become a nurse two years later.
-I specialized in the field of mental health for my entire 15-year career, working with people with serious mental illness in both hospital and community settings.
+I began my career in health care as a pharmacist in 2002, but I quickly returned to school to get a Bachelor of Science in Nursing.
+During my 15-year nursing career, I specialized in the field of mental health, working primarily with people with serious and persistent mental illness in both hospital and community settings.

 Two years into my nursing career, I was hospitalized and diagnosed with major depressive disorder.
 Since then, I’ve been passionate about sharing my own experiences to challenge stigma and generate open conversations about mental health and illness.

 For my Master of Psychiatric Nursing thesis work, I used a research method called autoethnography to situate my own experiences with mental illness within the context of nursing culture, addressing issues like stigma.
 I published several papers in peer-reviewed nursing journals based on this work.